jometzg/nodejs-appsvc-cosmosdb-bottleneck/Container-readme.md

 The final challenge is about adapting this to one of your own application or service.

-**in this version we will deploy the application manually to avoid issues with naming conventions and policies that bar basic authentication.
-These instructions used a containerised version of the application that has been placed on a public repo to make it straightword to deploy**
+**In this version we will deploy the application manually to avoid issues with naming conventions and policies that bar basic authentication.
+These instructions used a containerised version of the application that has been placed on the public Docker Hub to make it straightword to deploy**

 # Challenge One - Create Load Test Resource